Triumph Trident 660 does the quarter mile in 12.00 seconds

 You must literally kiss the rpm limiter in second gear to hit 100 km/h.
 If you change up too early, you’ll add a few unwanted tenths to your 0-100 km/h time.

-The above will also hurt the quarter mile time too if all changes up to fifth gear are not precisely made ‘just’ before the rpm limiter kicks in.
+All of the above will hurt the quarter mile time too if all changes up to fifth gear are not precisely made ‘just’ before the rpm limiter kicks in.
+Again hitting the limiter is just too easy meaning lots of mid 12 seconds runs.

-With that in mind string, a good launch together and the Triumph Trident 660 will hit a twelve-second flat quarter mile with a terminal speed of 111 mph.
+With that in mind, string a good launch together and the Triumph Trident 660 will hit a twelve-second flat quarter mile with a terminal speed of 111 mph.
+(Corrected)

-With the option of an accessory quickshifter all else being equal a sub-twelve-second time is possible.
+With the option of an accessory quick-shifter and all else being equal, a sub-twelve-second time is possible but would not be easy.
+So of course you’ll need every gear change to be clutchless.

 The Triumph Trident 660 gets to 120 mph pretty briskly at which point acceleration tapers off and you are forced into a racer tuck to accelerate beyond and to its top speed